gromacs/gromacs/docs/dev-manual/overview.rst

   Some content here is copied and/or adapted from newer versions of CMake than the minimum currently supported.
   Default suppression file for valgrind is also included here.
+  See :doc:`build-system` for details of the build system.
 :file:`docs/`
   Contains the build system logic and source code for all documentation, both user-facing and developer-facing.
 Some of the documentation is generated